-Questions you should ask at an interview
+Questions you should ask at your interview

 When you go to an interview it’s important that you have your own questions to ask at the end.
-This not only shows that you’re genuinely interested in the company and the role, but is also a good way to decipher whether you would fit within the company culture and think the role would suit you.
-An interview is a two way communication where both sides are trying to decide whether you are the best candidate for this role.
+This not only shows that you’re genuinely interested in the company and the role but is also a good way to decipher whether you would fit within the company culture and think the role would suit you.
+An interview is a two-way communication where both sides are trying to decide whether you are the best candidate for this role.

 Some examples of questions you could ask are:

 - What training opportunities are there?